-The key factors of the non-synchronous microgrid scheme offering effective advantages to distribution system over ac microgrids are the dc power conversion, the fast power electronic switches and the broad spectrum of possible control algorithms available when having all ac systems (utility, cogeneration and load) operating independently from each other.
-Basic operation of power electronic converters permits the control of current in relatively small windows of time; usually a fraction of a millisecond.
-The flexibility of controlling current along with the topology of operation proposed in [46] provides substantial benefits such as ensuring unidirectional power flow into the load side by controlling the on/off pulsing patterns of the switches.
-Unidirectional power flow is required for interconnecting with a distribution system while preventing the occurrence of continuous current reversal into the MV feeder (backfeeding condition), therefore, eliminating power oscillations, voltage quality issues, as well as possible impacts to the upstream utility system.
+The key factors of the nonsynchronous microgrid scheme offering effective advantages to distribution system over ac microgrids are the dc power conversion, the fast power electronic switches, and the broad spectrum of possible control algorithms available when all ac systems (utility, cogeneration and load) operate independently of each other.
+Basic operation of powerelectronic converters permits the control of current in relatively small windows of time; usually a fraction of a millisecond.
+The 1078 flexibility of controlling current along with the topology of operation proposed in [44] provides substantial benefits, such as ensuring unidirectional power flow into the load side by controlling the ON/OFF pulsing patterns of the switches.
+Unidirectional power flow is required for interconnecting with a distribution system while preventing the occurrence of continuous current reversal into the MV feeder (backfeeding condition); therefore, eliminating power oscillations, voltage-quality issues, as well as possible impacts to the upstream utility system.
 Moreover, current flow can be forced to be in phase with voltage such that the microgrid ideally appears as a resistive load at the utility terminals.
-Finally, since the microgrid is designed to operate in zero-export mode, the active rectifiers are not required to be IEEE Std.
-1547 certified increasing the range of vendors [44].
+Finally, since the microgrid is designed to operate in zero-export mode, the active rectifiers are not required to be IEEE Standard 1547 certified, increasing the range of vendors [42].

-B. Benefits of Non-synchronous Interconnection
+B. Benefits of Nonsynchronous Interconnection

 Another important aspect of microgrids is the nonsynchronous interconnection over traditional synchronized ac systems.
-Therefore, disturbances or power quality issues within a local system do not propagate and affect other systems.
+Therefore, disturbances or power-quality (PQ) issues within a local system do not propagate and affect other systems.
 All types of distributed resources may be interconnected without system impacts.
 Also, equipment operating at different frequencies can safely interact without jeopardizing reliability or stability.
-Additionally, because of the asynchronous interconnection and the unidirectional power flow (import only) features of the topology, islanding is guaranteed to never be an issue - the microgrid is essentially always islanded.
+In addition, because of the asynchronous interconnection and the unidirectional power flow (import only) features of the topology, islanding is guaranteed to never be an issue-the microgrid is essentially always islanded.
 Approvals for installation (or expansion) of cogeneration can therefore be expedited.
-Ensuring non-export conditions and negligible fault contribution further reduces the risk of rejection or delay, even when distribution feeders have reached maximum power penetration of distribution generation [47].
-Although essentially islanded, the microgrid is capable of operating connected or islanded from the main grid as defined by the DOE and CIGRÉ [50]-[51].
-When grid-connected, the zero-export condition prevents current backfeed to the utility system complying with design requirements.
+Ensuring nonexport conditions and negligible fault contribution further reduces the risk of rejection or delay, even when distribution feeders have reached maximum power penetration of distribution generation [45].
+Although essentially islanded, the microgrid is capable of operating connected or islanded from the main grid as defined by the DOE and CIGRÉ [50], [51].
+When grid connected, the zero-export condition prevents current backfeed to the utility system complying with design requirements.
 For islanded situations, the microgrid supplies the load using available generation while voltage and frequency within the system are locally controlled.

-An economic analysis by some authors of the current paper concludes that the capital cost for a roughly similar 10 MW non-synchronous microgrid is approximately \$5 million lower than the cost for a comparable traditional synchronousconnected distributed generation system [52].
-This lower upfront cost does not include additional benefits such as shortening the utility approval process, providing UPS-quality power, or re-using the same equipment to also provide equivalent export capacity.
+An economic analysis by some authors of this paper concludes that the capital cost for a roughly similar 10-MW nonsynchronous microgrid is approximately U.S.\$5 million lower than the cost for a comparable traditional synchronous-connected distributed generation system [52].
+This lower upfront cost does not include additional benefits, such as shortening the utility approval process, providing UPS-quality power, or reusing the same equipment to also provide equivalent export capacity.

-C. Benefits During Short Circuit on a MV Feeder
+C. Benefits During the Short Circuit on an MV Feeder

-Backfeeding during a fault on a MV feeder may impose catastrophic conditions to the system infrastructure such as prolonged faults and long duration overvoltages [43].
-For these reasons it is important for utilities to assess any possible backfeeding conditions in their system.
+Backfeeding during a fault on an MV feeder may impose catastrophic conditions to the system infrastructure, such as prolonged faults and long duration overvoltages [41].
+For these reasons, it is important for utilities to assess any possible backfeeding conditions in their system.